 Based on information presented in the American Water Works Association (AWWA) M32, Manual of Water Supply Practices - Distribution Network Analysis for Water Utilities, the volume of water required for equalization storage within a tank should be approximately 15-percent to 25-percent of the maximum day demand for the area served by the tank.
-As noted previously, the maximum day demand projected for full commercial development of the Higganum Village Center is approximately 189,000 gallons per day.
-The Town should plan to provide between 28,500 and 47,250 gallons of equalization storage.
-Based on our experience with similar water systems, WSE recommends equalization storage of approximately 25-percent of the maximum day demand, which is 47,250 gallons.
+As noted previously, the maximum day demand projected for full commercial development of the Tylerville Commercial Area is approximately 450,000 gallons per day.
+The Town should plan to provide between 67,500 and 112,500 gallons of equalization storage, located such that every customer is provided with a minimum pressure of 50 psi.
+Based on our experience with similar water systems, WSE recommends equalization storage of approximately 25-percent of the maximum day demand, which is 112,500 gallons.

 According to the DPUC Regulations (Section 16-262m-8), a minimum pressure of 35 psi should be provided to customers under normal demand conditions.
 Thus, only the volume of water within a tank that will provide a pressure of 35 psi to the highest customer elevation can be considered usable as equalization storage.
 Most communities begin receiving pressure complaints from customers when water pressures dip below 50 psi, due to this WSE recommends the future highest elevated customer receive a water pressure of 50 psi (115-feet).
-A review of Figure 1 for Higganum Village Center indicates the highest elevation served in the system could potentially be 140-feet (USGS).
-This elevation is found at the Middletown Water System connection location on Saybrook Road.
-The volume required for equalization storage, 47,250 gallons, would be provided above the elevation of 255-feet (140-feet + 115-feet) (USGS).
-The current highest building in the Higganum Village Center, at 140-feet, would receive a water pressure of approximately 55 psi (266-feet - 140-feet) when the tank is filled to its capacity at an elevation of 266-feet.
+A review of Figure 1 for the service area indicates the highest elevation served in the system could potentially be 90-feet (USGS).
+This elevation is found west of the Bridge Street and Camp Bethel Road intersection.
+The volume required for equalization storage, 112,500 gallons, would be provided above the elevation of 205-feet (90-feet + 115-feet) (USGS).